Nawaf-AS/pdsnd_github/README.md

 ## Motivation

 This project was created as part of the Udacity Data Science Nanodegree to practice Python programming, data analysis, and user interaction through command-line inputs.
 The goal is to gain hands-on experience with real-world datasets while building a functional tool for data exploration.
+## Future Improvements

+- Add support for additional cities and datasets
+- Implement graphical data visualizations
+- Create a web-based version of the tool
+- Allow exporting results to CSV or Excel